 1. You already have your My BMW App enabled and connected to your BMW?
 Great.
 Register seamlessly by selecting “BMW Charging Account” in your My BMW App.
 You prefer it the non app way?
 Check our tariff page to identify tariffs, packages and specials that best fits your driving habits and needs and are relevant for your BMW.

 2. Enter a bit of information about you and your vehicle.
 This information is mainly collected to create your account and to ensure that you receive offers that fit your vehicle.

 3. Choose your preferred method of payment.

-4. Order your charging card or, if you already have one, enter the number of your card.
+4. Order your BMW Charging Card or, if you already have one, enter the number of your card.
 You can choose to activate your contract right away or set a specific date for activation.
 You will receive a full overview of your contract.
 If everything is correct, simply click confirm.

 After you’ve activated your card, the service is available to you right away.
 With your app, you have access to our charging network.

 You can search for charging stations, check plug types and their availability, and also start the charging process at selected charge points.
 You can also view and update your account and billing information.

 The map lets you find charge points – in the app.
 Filter by plug types, charging speed, mode of authentification and availability.
 View ratings and leave reviews.